Journalit

 Keep broker confirmations when you want execution proof or auditability.

-Journalit organises uploaded images into folders automatically by date and ticker, and supports dragging in multiple files at once.
+Journalit organises uploaded media into folders automatically by date and ticker, and supports dragging in multiple files at once.

 Validation and Error Prevention